 Cultural and regional representation has also been expanded, with the Museum actively acquiring works by artists of diverse backgrounds, including José Bedia, iona rozeal brown, Lalla Essaydi, Maria Elena González, Sangbin Im, Hayv Kahraman, Seydou Keïta, Mustafa Maluka, Mario Cravo Neto, Angel Otero, Alison Saar, and Yinka Shonibare, MBE.
 In 2003 the Museum started actively collecting contemporary photography, and the collection now includes well over 400 photographs by nationally and internationally known photographers, including works by Matthew Brandt, Pieter Hugo, Rosemary Laing, Dinh Q. Lê, Vera Lutter, Andrew Moore, Richard Mosse, Jackie Nickerson, Alex Prager, Lorna Simpson, and Hank Willis Thomas.

 The Museum’s contemporary art program extends into the landscape surrounding the Museum, where artists are invited to create both temporary and permanent site-specific works of art in the Museum Park.
 Currently on view in the Park are permanent works by Chris Drury, Martha Jackson-Jarvis, Thomas Sayre, Yinka Shonibare, and Vollis Simpson.
 The NCMA’s other permanent outdoor sculptures—Ronald Bladen’s Three Elements, Wim Botha’s Prism 5 and Prism 7, Henry Moore’s Large Spindle Piece and Large Standing Figure: Knife Edge, Roxy Paine’s Askew, and Ursula Von Rydingsvard’s Ogromna—are installed in the gardens surrounding the gallery building.
-Picture This, the Museum Park Theater, is a monumental work of art designed by artist Barbara Kruger in collaboration with architects and landscape architects.
+Picture This, part of the Joseph M. Bryan, Jr., Theater in the Museum Park, is a monumental work of art designed by artist Barbara Kruger in collaboration with architects and landscape architects.

 The West Building houses the Museum’s contemporary collections, occupying several rooms within an expansive suite of galleries devoted to the art of the 20th and 21st centuries.
 In addition to special exhibition galleries, the Museum’s East Building houses galleries dedicated to video and new media art, photography, and artists’ projects.